🥘 A Traditional French Stew

 Step 2

-Chop the onions, carrots, shallots, garlic.
+Chop the onions, carrots, shallots, and garlic.
+Poke the clove into a piece of onion.

 Step 3